 The Barbados-born singer owns 50 percent of the brand while the other half is owned by French luxury goods conglomerate LVMH.
 Famous for its inclusivity, Fenty Beauty offers a diverse range of make-up products, including 50 shades of foundation, that appeal to women of all colour.

 Within a year of its launch, the billion-dollar brand had taken the lead among celebrity brands in the cosmetic products market.
-According to LVMH, the brand earned US$ 550 million (about RM2.319 billion) in its first full calendar year in 2018.
+According to LVMH, the brand earned US$ 550 million in its first full calendar year in 2018.
 Since then, Fenty Beauty has consistently built on its reputation by introducing inclusivity at every level, including in its advertising.
 The popularity of the brand has also led others to add more shades to their range — an influence dubbed the “Fenty Effect”.

 (Main image credit: Frederic J. Brown/AFP)